Careers at CPWDC

 - Analyze performance data, both qualitative and quantitative, of program operations to ensure programs are quality based and reaching the desired outcome while maintaining compliance with the applicable guidelines.

-- Manage, develop and present reports for CPWDC management, the Youth Council, the Workforce Investment Board and program providers; analyze data from those reports in order to recommend solutions to problems or suggest ideas for program improvement.
+- Manage, develop and present reports for CPWDC management, the Youth Council, the Workforce Development Board and program providers; analyze data from those reports in order to recommend solutions to problems or suggest ideas for program improvement.

 - Maintain positive working relationships and ensure open communication on matters concerning the program operations.